openplotter/openplotter-network/openplotterNetwork/Network/README.md

 sudo apt-get install bridge-utils

 When activating a network profile with "Apply 1" OpenPlotter: copies the selected setting from here to the directory /home/pi/.openplotter/Network
-OpenPlotter edit the individual settings as ssid password ... here.
+OpenPlotter edit the individual settings as ssid password ... there.
 Manual settings should be done here also.

 The "Apply 2" button copies some files into the system.

 (wlan9 is used for the AP.
-In the past it was wlan1 or uap0.
-Now you can use more wifi adapter.
-But remember the internet connection could only work with the first gateway (use: "route -n" to see it)) If the share network isn't set correctly the clients don't get internet access. if you use the auto selection for sharing, the system will look at the start for the default gateway.
+You can use more wifi adapter but remember the internet connection would work with the first gateway (use: "ip route" to see it)
-But this could change, if you connect to an ethernet later or plug in a mobile phone ...)
-You can change sharing devices while using openplotter.

-Some settings are done by a cronjob which is called once when booting.
-It starts the bash script /home/pi/.openplotter/start-ap-managed-wifi.sh
+The network is shared to the clients (get internet access for the clients). wlan0 and wlan1 are blocked by nft to disallow others to get access to the raspberry (public marina wifi).
+If the ssid is declared private (file /home/pi/.openplotter/private_ssid.txt) it won't be blocked.

 Headless mode with android device as display (android will be on usb0) Use android device to connect to the rpi with usb cable.